Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Hardware Design

 \subsubsection{Sensor}

-As discussed in~\cref{app_scenario}, vibration test requires accelerometers to measure frequencies from $\mathrm{10\;Hz}$ to $\textrm{10\:kHz}$.
-However, most accelerometers are geared toward the analysis frequency tilted to one side of the frequency spectrum.
+Vibration test requires accelerometers to measure frequencies from $\mathrm{10\;Hz}$ to $\textrm{10\:kHz}$.
 In addition to accuracy, the sensor must be low-power, low-cost, and available in a small form factor.
-Thus, choosing the proper accelerometer is a crucial step to provide the required measurement accuracy, rate, and power efficiency.
 Considering these requirements, capacitive accelerometers are suitable for measuring static and dynamic accelerations, offering linearity, showing high output stability, and low cost.
 The sensor used in our node design is ADXL1004~\cite{ADXL1004}, a \gls{MEMS} capacitive accelerometer with a measurement range of $\mathrm{\pm\:500}$ g-force and capable of measuring frequencies of up to $\textrm{24\:kHz}$.
 Its maximum power consumption is $\textrm{5\:mW}$ and its noise range is up to $\mathrm{125\:\mu g}/\sqrt{\mathrm{Hz}}$.
 Sensor sensitivity is $\mathrm{2.64\:mV/g}$ with an input voltage of $\textrm{3.3\:V}$.
 To achieve this sensitivity, we use a precision voltage rail for the sensor's power input to provide a low variance ($\mathrm{\leq\:1\%}$) across temperature and node-to-node.